-PE 1130 PHYSICAL CONDITIONING 1 credit
+PHYSICAL CONDITIONING (1 credit) PE 1130

 This course provides a study of the theory and principles of sports; rules techniques and equipment related to the conduct of the game; and etiquette, sportsmanship, and the appreciation of competition as character-building elements.
+Prerequisite: Coach approval

-PE 1260 SOCCER 1 credit
+PE 1260 SOCCER (1 credit)

 This course provides a study of the theory and principles of sports; rules techniques and equipment related to the conduct of the game; and etiquette, sportsmanship, and the appreciation of competition as character-building elements.
+Prerequisite: Coach approval

-PE 1290 CHEERLEADING 1 credit
+PE 1290 CHEERLEADING (1 credit)

 This course provides a study of the theory and principles of sports; rules techniques and equipment related to the conduct of the game; and etiquette, sportsmanship, and the appreciation of competition as character-building elements.
+Prerequisite: Coach approval

-PE 1300 HOCKEY 1 credit
+PE 1300 HOCKEY (1 credit)

 This course provides a study of the theory and principles of sports; rules techniques and equipment related to the conduct of the game; and etiquette, sportsmanship, and the appreciation of competition as character-building elements.
+Prerequisite: Coach approval